The Harsh Reality of Addiction

 If you happen to believe addiction is a choice, then you don’t believe that it is a disease.
 You believe that someone chooses to abuse drugs and continues because they want to continue – not because they are sick and have lost the ability to quit on their own.

 Our Thoughts on the Definition of Addiction

-At New Roots, our focus is save lives and improve the quality of life for the addicted patients who come to see us.
+At New Roots, our focus is to save lives and improve the quality of life for addicted patients who come to see us.
 To us, it really doesn’t matter if addiction is a disease or a choice.